 Lisa Stepps, Sr. Manager of Product Strategy, Cardinal Health™ Inventory Management Solutions

 Lisa Stepps, Sr. Manager of Product Strategy, Cardinal Health™ Inventory Management Solutions, has more than 30 years of experience in the healthcare industry.
 She has managed non-invasive cardiology departments where she worked with hospital and physician leadership to drive value and manage key financial performance metrics.
 She has been in project management and business development, where she specialized in data management systems that optimized operational efficiencies by deploying leading-edge technology within cardiovascular services and the OR.
 And today, Lisa is part of the Product Strategy team for Cardinal Health Inventory Management Solutions where she’s involved in the continuous improvement of a solution for hospital systems that drives value, reduces waste, and supports providing the highest level of patient safety.

 Contact Hours: Access Intelligence is approved as a provider of continuing education by the California Board of Registered Nursing, provider #15831.
 CEUs: 1 contact hour.

 Please note: Continuing education credit for this session will be issued only in the name of the person who has paid for or is registered for the session.
 If there are additional attendees in your organization attending the program, each attendee will need to pay for and receive their own unique login to the system before they can print a certificate of completion for the program.

-Registration Confirmation: You will receive an order confirmation of your registration, which includes a link to access the webinar login details for the day of the webinar.
-Your registration includes one Internet connection to the webinar.
+Registration Confirmation: You will receive an order confirmation of your registration, which includes a link to access the on demand webinar.
 Please call our customer service if you have any questions at 1-888-707-5814.